Non-Abelian Topological Order and Anyons on a Trapped-Ion Processor: Braiding Non-Abelian Anyons

 While Abelian anyons can be moved using constant depth unitaries (and indeed we have employed such a layer of conditional $Z$-gates during the state preparation), separating a pair of non-Abelions necessarily requires a quantum circuit whose depth scales linearly with their distance \cite{Shi19,Liu21,Bravyi22}.
 In the present model, a pair of, e.g., \blue{$m_B$} on two blue triangles $t_i$ and $t_f$ (one pointing left, one pointing right) can be created with the operator

 where $\prod_{\red{r} \green{g}} CZ_{\red{r} \green{g}}$ is a linear-depth circuit of Controlled-$Z$'s.
 Its structure is such that, with the exception of the endpoints, we remain in the ground state (i.e., Eq.~\eqref{eq_non_abelian_pair} commutes with all $B_{t \notin \{ t_i,t_f\}}$, as well as all $A_s$ in the $B_t=1$ subspace).
 An example of such a string is shown in Fig.~\ref{fig_overview}, where it defines the logical $\mathcal{X}$-operator upon wrapping around a periodic direction.
-Fig.~\ref{fig_fuse_identity} contains more examples, where we show experimental results for the creation, movement and annihilation of such a non-Abelion pair.
-This confirms the interpretation of triangle and star operators as indicators of the location of non-Abelions and Abelions, respectively.
+Fig.~\ref{fig_fuse_identity} contains more examples, where we show experimental results for the creation, movement and annihilation of a non-Abelion pair.
 The results are compatible with the string leaving the state invariant away from its endpoint.
 The state is observed to return to the initial ground state after annihilating the pair.

 The above process can be interpreted in terms of the fusion rules of the model.
 Specifically, for the anyons considered,